CakeML/cakeml/how-to.md

 Arguably, it does not make sense to compare functions.
-Thus we took the freedom to pick a semantics that is both well defined and leads to a good implementation for the common case, i.e. no closures.
+Thus we took the freedom to pick a semantics that is both well defined and leads to a good implementation for the common case, i.e., no closures.

 Lack of let-polymorphism
 ------------------------